-2024 2023 National Music Centre.
-Bears interest at 2.2% per annum with annual interest only payments through to December 2024 and principal plus interest payments to maturity in December 2030. \$ 5,000 \$ 5,000 cSPACE Projects.
-Bears interest at 6.0% per annum with monthly interest only payments beginning in February 2025 through to maturity and a balloon payment of principal in January 2028.
-2,400 Knox United Church.
+2025 2024 National Music Centre.
+Bears interest at 2.2% per annum with principal plus interest payments to maturity in December 2030. \$ 5,000 \$ 5,000 cSPACE Projects.
+Bears interest at 6.0% per annum with monthly interest only payments through to maturity and a balloon payment of principal plus accumulated interest in January 2028.
+2,270 2,400 Knox United Church.
 Bears interest at 3.5% per annum with quarterly interest only payments and annual principal payments through to maturity in April 2030.
-700 1,000 Youth Singers.
+660 700 Youth Singers.
 Bears interest at 6.25% per annum with quarterly interest only payments and a balloon payment of principal on maturity in December 2026.
-600 600 Theatre Calgary.
+600 600 Seeds Connections.
+Bears interest at 8.25% per annum with quarterly interest only payments until December 2026.
+Thereafter, annual principal and quarterly interest payments through to maturity in March 2029.
+500 Theatre Calgary.
 Bears interest at 4.0% per annum with monthly payments of principal plus interest through to maturity in September 2027.
-564 715 Canadian Animal Task Force Society.
-Bears interest at 7.5% per annum with monthly interest only payments until March 2025.
-Thereafter, monthly payments of principal plus interest and a balloon payment of principal on maturity in March 2028.
+407 564 Canadian Animal Task Force Society.
+Bears interest at 7.5% per annum with monthly payments of principal plus interest and a balloon payment of principal on maturity in March 2028.
 350 Eleanor Luxton Historical Foundation.
 Bears interest at 4.5% per annum with quarterly payments of principal and interest through to maturity in September 2030 (note 10(b)).
-350 395 The Safe Heaven Foundation of Canada.
+302 350 The Safe Haven Foundation of Canada.
 Bears Interest at 7.5% per annum with monthly interest only payments and a balloon payment of principal on maturity in February 2026.
 250

-Year ended March 31, 2024, with comparative figures for 2023 (thousands of dollars)
+Year ended March 31, 2025, with comparative figures for 2024 (thousands of dollars)